mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 When a ``Connection`` is closed, it MUST first be marked as "closed", removing it from being counted as "available" or "in use".
-One that is complete, the ``Connection`` can perform whatever teardown is necessary to close the socket.
+One that is complete, the ``Connection`` can perform whatever teardown is necessary to close its underlying socket.
 The Driver MUST perform this teardown in a non-blocking manner, such as via the use of a background thread or async I/O.

 .. code::